Sanchit-Sharma-07/Sanchit-Sharma-07/README.md

 I'm **Sanchit Sharma**, a Computer Science student from India.

 I'm passionate about **Data Science** and enjoy building projects with **Python**.
-Right now, I'm learning SQL, Statistics, FastAPI, Machine Learning, and Cloud while creating real-world projects along the way.
+Right now, I'm mastering SQL, Statistics, FastAPI, Machine Learning, and Cloud while creating real-world projects along the way.

 This is a fresh profile where I document my learning journey, share projects, and experiment with new technologies.
 Every repository represents something I've built to improve my skills.